PavanRangani/docs/docs/prd/assets/transfer-assets.md

 [Mockup](https://drive.google.com/file/d/1-mQ1FMgOn3Ezrp2dvivYmffjl_bQ8g5n/view)

-- `Transferred On` is Date input field. and Its a mandatory field.
+- `Transfer Date` is Date input field. and Its a mandatory field.
 - `Transferred To` is auto-complete dropdown. and Its a mandatory field.
 - If the asset is added to an active banking, that asset will not be transferred.
 Show system `Transfer Not Possible` dialog.
 [See this](https://drive.google.com/file/d/101hjwJlnVFVfNptOgBWxDzvADN10E1h1/view)